-Seattle DCI will require that tree protection notice signs be posted for all trees requiring protection on construction sites.
-This requirement will be effective on January 1, 2017.
+We require that tree protection notice signs be posted for all trees requiring protection on construction sites.
+This requirement was effective on January 1, 2017.

 View permit turnaround approval times for December 2016.